Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Introduction

 This minimization is in general computationally difficult, but its solution, called the {\it locally adaptive regression spline} estimator \citep{mammen1997locally} has favorable theoretical properties, in terms of its rate of estimation of $f_0$ (see Section \ref{sec:local_spline_review} for a review).
 By showing that the falling factorial functions are ``close'' to certain splines, \citet{tibshirani2014adaptive,wang2014falling} showed that the solution in \eqref{eq:trend_filter_cont} is ``close'' to that in \eqref{eq:local_spline}, and thus trend filtering inherits the favorable estimation guarantees of the locally adaptive regression spline (which is important because trend filtering is computationally easier; for more, see Sections \ref{sec:local_spline_review} and \ref{sec:trend_filter_review}).

 The critical device in all of this were the falling factorial basis functions \eqref{eq:ffb}, which provide the bridge between the discrete and continuous worlds.
 This now brings us to the motivation for the current paper.
 One has to wonder: did we somehow get ``lucky'' with trend filtering and this basis?
 Do the falling factorial functions have other properties aside from \eqref{eq:ffb_tv_mat_old}, that is, aside from equating \eqref{eq:trend_filter_old} and \eqref{eq:trend_filter_cont}?
 At the time of writing \citet{tibshirani2014adaptive,wang2014falling} (and even in subsequent work on trend filtering), we were not fully aware of the relationship of the falling factorial functions and what appears to be fairly classical work in numerical analysis.
 First and foremost: \begin{quote} The span \smash{$\cH^k_n = \spa\{h^k_1,\ldots,h^k_n\}$} of the $k$th degree falling factorial basis functions is a special space of piecewise polynomials known as {\it $k$th degree discrete splines}. \end{quote} Discrete splines have been studied since the early 1970s by applied mathematicians, beginning with \citet{mangasarian1971discrete,mangasarian1973best}.
-In fact, the paper by \citet{steidl2006splines} on trend filtering (for evenly-spaced designs) makes reference to discrete splines and this seminal work by Mangasarian and Schumaker.
-Unfortunately (for us), we did not appreciate the importance of this work until long after our initial papers on trend filtering, in particular not until we read the book by \citet{schumaker2007spline} (more on this in Section \ref{sec:trend_filter_review}).
-The current paper hence serves as a postscript of sorts to our previous work on trend filtering: we recast some of our work to better connect it to the discrete spline literature, review some relevant existing results on discrete splines and discuss the implications for trend filtering and related problems, and lastly, contribute some new results and new perspectives on discrete splines.
+The current paper recasts some of our previous work on trend filtering to better connect it to the discrete spline literature, reviews some relevant existing results on discrete splines and discusses the implications for trend filtering and related problems, and lastly, contributes some new results and perspectives on discrete splines.